gursimar8/Disease-Diagnosis-application/README.md

 # Disease-Diagnosis-application

-I have used machine learning concepts to develop our prototype.
+I have used machine learning concepts to develop the prototype.

-**Algorithm Used**: RANDOM FOREST Classification

-For the prototype I have used the dataset “**disease symptom sorting**” from Kaggle.
+**Algorithm**: RANDOM FOREST Classification **Dataset**: “**disease symptom sorting**” from Kaggle.
-**Language used**: R
+**Language**: R

+**How to Use?**
+-> Open the application
+-> Select 5 predominant symptoms from a range of 132 symptoms -> Receive instant diagnosis

+**Benefits:**
+In remote areas like small villages, people don’t have access to instant medical help, this could be the solution.
+Can confirm your apprehensions about a disease.